Dendra panoply: Description

 The panoply's cuirass consists of two pieces, for the chest and back.
 These are joined on the left side by a hinge.
 There is a bronze loop on the right side of the front plate and a similar loop on each shoulder.
 Large shoulder guards fit over the cuirass.
 Two triangular plates are attached to the shoulder guards and gave protection to the wearer's armpits when his arms were in the raised position.
 There is also a deep neck guard.
 The Linear B ideogram depicting armour of this type makes the neck guard clearly discernible, and protection by a high bronze collar was a typical feature of Near Eastern body armour.
 Three pairs of curved plates hang from the waist to protect the groin and the thighs.
 All these pieces are made of beaten bronze sheet and are backed with leather and loosely fastened by ox-hide thongs to allow some degree of movement.
 The complete panoply thus forms a cumbersome tubular suit of armour, which fully protects the neck and torso, and extends down to the knees.
 It appears that lower arm guards and a set of greaves further protected the warrior, all made of bronze, as fragments of these were also found in the grave at Dendra.
 Slivers of boars' tusks were also discovered, which once made up a boars'-tusk helmet.

-The figures on the Warrior Vase (Mycenae, ca 1200 BC, National Archaeological Museum, Athens) are wearing body armor.
+The figures on the Warrior Vase (Mycenae, c.
+1200 BC, National Archaeological Museum, Athens) are wearing body armor.
 However, this armor is different.
-It may be either an embossed waist-length leather corslet with a fringed leather apron that reaches to mid-thigh and possible shoulder guards, very much like that worn by the Peoples of the Sea depicted on the mortuary temple of Ramesses III (died c.
-1155 BC) at Medinet Habu, Lower Egypt, or, alternatively, the body armour may be a 'bell' corselet of beaten bronze sheet, a type also found in central Europe at that time.
+It may be either an embossed waist-length leather corslet with a fringed leather apron that reaches to mid-thigh and possible shoulder guards, very much like that worn by the Peoples of the Sea depicted on the mortuary temple of Ramesses III at Medinet Habu, Lower Egypt, or, alternatively, the body armour may be a 'bell' corselet of beaten bronze sheet, a type also found in central Europe at that time.